Cinnamon Roasted Butternut Squash

 This post may contain affiliate links.
 Please read our disclosure policy.

-This easy side dish is a wonderful seasonal addition to your Thanksgiving or Christmas table.
-Butternut squash cubes are roasted with cinnamon and maple syrup for a slightly sweet vegetable side.
-Simple to make with just a few ingredients, this effortless recipe will be a hit with the whole family!
+This cinnamon butternut squash is an easy side dish that you roast in the oven!
+It makes a wonderful seasonal addition to your Thanksgiving or Christmas table.
+Bite-sized cubes of butternut squash cubes are roasted with cinnamon and maple syrup for a slightly sweet caramelized flavor.
+It’s a simple side to make with just a few ingredients, and this effortless recipe will be a hit with the whole family!

 Bowl of cinnamon roasted butternut squash with spoon